drmuey/songdown/README.md

 ## TODO

 1. Add result of example above but of an entire song
-1. Add File name Rules
+1. Describe File name Rules
-1. Handle Variations
+1. Describe Variations
-1. Handle Meta-data
+1. Describe Meta-data
-1. Handle Variables
+1. Describe Pointers
 1. How to add Transposition
 1. How to add Guitar Chords
 1. How to add Uke Chords